co-log/co-log/co-log/tutorials/2-custom/Custom.md

     } deriving newtype (Functor, Applicative, Monad, MonadIO, MonadReader (Env App))
 ```

-This monad stores `Env` parameterized by the monad itself in it's context.
-Nothing special required here to tell the monad how to use logger.
+This monad stores `Env` parameterized by the monad itself in its context.
+Nothing special is required here to tell the monad how to use the logger.

 ## Example

-`co-log` relies on tagless final technique for writing function.
-So you define
-your monadic actions with the `WithLog` constraint that allows you to perform
+`co-log` relies on the tagless final technique for writing functions.
+So you define your monadic actions with the `WithLog` constraint that allows you to perform logging:
-logging:

 ```haskell
 example :: WithLog env Message m => m ()